clicksuku/sundarkp-olist-commerce/README.md

       - Update the ** Project ID ** and ** Schema ID/Table Name ** to the fields local/skp_olist_data_dbt/models/staging/schema.yml

+  - Update the GOOGLE_SERVICE_ACC_KEY_FILEPATH for the DBT Project at skpmagepipeline/io_config.yaml to "/home/src/<Service Account.json>"

+  - Check the <bucket_name> in each step to ensure that it is the bucket created in the terraform step

   - Run each step in the pipeline

   - The steps as explained about, pulls data from Kaggle, ingests into bucket.
 Creates Tables and views in Dataset.
 DBT Models are run to generate new tables.